goldblocx/api/docs/transactions/transactions.md

 Financial transactions are the most important part of the system.
 They can be used to move any kind of assets between accounts or to convert one type of asset to another.

-Because Copernicus Gold is based on the blockchain technology the real movement of assets is performed inside of our private blockchains.
+Because Goldblocx is based on the blockchain technology the real movement of assets is performed inside of our private blockchains.
 These blockchains act like a core banking system and carry out all ledger entries occurring for the transactions (Yeah, each transaction may generate several ledger entries).